MWDelaney/trellis-github-deployment/README.md

 - A [Trellis](https://roots.io/trellis/docs/installing-trellis/)-based WordPress website.
 - Provisioned remote servers for `staging` and `production` environments.

+**NOTE**: This project presumes your Trellis-based website and its `staging` and `production` environments are provisioned and deploying successfully.

 ## Installation

 1. Copy the `.github` directory from this repository to your Trellis-based WordPress site's repository.